 Since I had been tinkering with social networking, I reached out to a colleague to assist me in building a citation network.
 That network has since been completed, and proved to be an invaluable asset in terms of not only centralizing the archaeological literature associated with geometric morphometrics, but it helped me to identify those works in the geometric morphometric literature that are most often cited (InDegree) and most important (identified using Google’s PageRank algorithm) to the overall network (click here to view the interactive network).

-Having made my way through the literature, I began to think through the various methods of landmark and semi-landmark applications that were available (based on the numerous research questions that could be asked of these data), and quickly found that the configurations were really only limited by my 3D modeling abilities.
-At that point, I ventured up to Lakewood, Colorado to spend some time working with the crew at Geomagic, where I learned how to use and employ the various features of Geomagic Design X, Verify, Wrap and Control (more here).
+Having made my way through the literature, I began to think through the various methods of landmark and semilandmark applications that were available (based on the numerous research questions that could be asked of these data), and quickly found that the configurations were really only limited by my 3D modeling abilities.
+At that point, I ventured up to Lakewood, Colorado to spend some time working with the crew at Geomagic, where I learned how to use and employ the various features of Geomagic Design X and Control X (more here).
 Using these tools, I was able to devise a method of applying landmarks in a replicable manner using reference geometry that was built around the 3D mesh of the ceramic vessel.
-This first iteration of the landmark/semi-landmark configuration worked very well for addressing my initial questions (see that in the video below).
+This first iteration of the landmark and semilandmark configuration worked very well for addressing some of my initial questions (see that in the video below).

 From here, things began to get more complex.
 In October of last year, I headed to Portugal for what would be an important transitional period for my work; learning how to write scripts for, and run the various analyses in, the geomorph package in R. This opened something of a Pandora’s box for me, from which it is very likely that I will never fully recover.
 Needless to say, shape, form, allometry and asymmetry shifted quickly from a peripheral interest to something of a primary project.